sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 		- List of tuples.
 			- Each tuple is represented by : {Role, list of permitted operations}.

-- For authorized commands, translib would continue updating the CONFIG DB.
+- For authorized commands, translib would continue updating the STATE DB.
 - For unauthorized commands, an appropriate error message would be returned.
 - The rules to validate the REST/gNMI query is stored in a Trie datastructure in cache.
 - The trie datastructure is created with the content from sonic-extension:user-role-priv in annotation yang files.